 Donation Checks: As a tour company that benefits from the cultural and natural riches of our destinations, we have a policy of donating to the scientific and cultural projects and museums we visit.
 This has created a bond between Far Horizons and the academic and local communities that has helped us establish an extensive list of lecturers and contacts in each of our destinations.
 We ask that each participant write a check to the noteworthy project we designate.
 The donation amount is $150.00 per person.

-International flights from Philadelphia to Reykjavik are included in the cost of the trip.
-If you do not arrive or depart on the scheduled days, you are responsible for all transportation (including airport transfers) to join the group.
+International flights from New York to Reykjavik are included in the cost of the trip.
+If you do not arrive or depart on the group flight, you are responsible for all transportation (including airport transfers) to join the group.
 If Far Horizons must change the trip dates or cancel the trip for any reason, Far Horizons is not responsible for any air ticket you may have purchased.
 Please contact Far Horizons if you would like for us to handle your air ticketing.
 NOTE: If you would like to upgrade to business class, please be aware that seats are very limited.

 Travel in Iceland

-This trip is moderately strenuous.
+This trip is not difficult.
 There will be several long days traveling on winding and not always paved roads into remote areas.
-The group will be walking into and around sites extensively, at times over uneven terrain for a mile or more.
-Warm, waterproof hiking boots are strongly suggested.
-Hotels will be simple and clean but will not be five- star.
-Most will not have bell staff so you may have to carry your own luggage.
-The weather in Iceland is very variable, with sudden and frequent changes.
-Layers and a rain jacket are recommended.
+You will be walking into and around sites extensively, at times over uneven terrain for a mile or more.
+Waterproof hiking boots are strongly advised.
+Hotels will be charming, but will not be five-star.
+Bell staff may not be available so you may have to carry your own luggage.
+The weather in Iceland is quite variable, with sudden and frequent changes.
+Layers and a warm rain jacket are recommended.
 All participants are expected to be physically active and able to walk independently throughout our very full touring days.
 Keeping up with the group is each participant’s responsibility.
 Team spirit and a good sense of humor are vital!
 If you have questions about your ability to handle this sort of challenge, please call us.